LeBron James: 2013–2014: Final season in Miami

 On March 3 of the 2013–14 season, James scored a career-high and franchise-record 61 points in a game against the Charlotte Bobcats.
-Throughout the year, he was one of the few staples for a Heat roster that used 20 different starting lineups due to injuries, finishing with averages of 27.1 points, 6.9 rebounds, and 6.4 assists per game on 56.7 percent shooting.
-In the second round of the playoffs, he tied a career postseason-high by scoring 49 points in Game 4 against the Brooklyn Nets.
+He converted on his first eight three-point field goal attempts through three quarters, setting a new record for the most three-point field goals made in a 60-point game.
+James also set the record for most points in a single game while wearing a mask.
+Throughout the year, he was one of the few staples for a Heat roster that used 20 different starting lineups due to injuries.
+In the second round of the playoffs, James tied a career postseason-high by scoring 49 points in Game 4 against the Brooklyn Nets.
 In the next round, Miami defeated the Pacers to earn their fourth consecutive Finals berth, becoming one of only four teams in NBA history to do so.
-In Game 1 of the Finals, James missed most of the fourth quarter because of leg cramps, helping the Spurs take an early series lead.
+In Game 1 of the NBA Finals, James missed most of the fourth quarter because of leg cramps, helping the San Antonio Spurs take an early series lead.
 In Game 2, he led the Heat to a series-tying victory with 35 points on a 64 percent shooting rate.
 San Antonio eventually eliminated the Heat in five games, ending Miami's quest for a three-peat.
 For the Finals, James averaged 28.2 points, 7.8 rebounds, and 2.0 steals per game.

-Return to the Cavaliers (2014–2018)
+Return to Cleveland (2014–2018)

 On June 25, 2014, James opted out of his contract with the Heat, and on July 1, he officially became an unrestricted free agent.
-On July 11, he revealed via a first-person essay in Sports Illustrated that he intended to return to the Cavaliers.
+On July 11, James revealed via a first-person essay in Sports Illustrated that he intended to return to the Cavaliers.
 In contrast to The Decision, his announcement to return to Cleveland was well received.
-On July 12, he officially signed with the team, who had compiled a league-worst 97–215 record in the four seasons following his departure.
-A month after James's signing, the Cavaliers acquired Kevin Love from the Minnesota Timberwolves, forming a new star trio along with Kyrie Irving.
+The next day, James officially signed with the team on a two-year, $42.1 million contract, marking his return to the team who had compiled a league-worst 97–215 record in the four seasons following his departure.
+A month after James' signing, the Cavaliers acquired Kevin Love from the Minnesota Timberwolves, forming a new star trio along with Kyrie Irving.
+James switched back to No. 23 upon his return to Cleveland.